trevorcampbell/shortex/README.md

 **Note: You must compile your document 4 times for this to work properly.**

 ### Convenient math commands
-The `tchdr.sty` file has a huge list of shortened commands for mathematical symbols.
+The `shortex.sty` file has a huge list of shortened commands for mathematical symbols.
 I'll list a few of the most common ones I use here, but please go through the style file to see the full list.